yrahul3910/neunet-less-data/README.md

 * `experiment_results/final-ant/parts/part*.txt`: The code output.
 * `code/06 - Scatterplot of medians of results.ipynb`: Scatterplot of precision vs recall, colored by the Scott-Knott rank of the F1 scores.
 * `code/python_to_js.sh`: A helper that converts Python dicts to JSON-compliant strings.
+* `code/07 - Running scalability tests.ipynb`: Code to run scalability tests on the models.